 “Races can be competitive, but there is always a wide range of abilities.
-You will soon find yourself settling in to a rhythm surrounded by similarly fit competitors.
-You won’t get left behind and you will pick up the technique and pacing that’s required to last the whole race.
-There are a few skills that when mastered will see you fly up the results’ sheet.
+You will soon find yourself settling in to a rhythm surrounded by similarly fit competitors,” Field says.

-“The best way to approach cyclocross and to develop technique is to enter a race, take your bike and give it a go.
-Even by the end of your first race you will have learnt so much and enjoyed every second.”
+There’s no such thing as getting left behind, and as Field explains: “The best way to develop technique is to enter a race, take your bike and give it a go.”

 What sort of bike do you need to ride or race cyclocross?